weizheng1910/Learning-Notes/Security.md

 Validation can be classified into 2 kinds, blacklist and whitelist

 ##### Blacklist Validation
 Blacklist validation is coming up with the different ways a input shouldn't be like.
 This is a very inefficient way of coming up with validation; there are always more ways to do something wrongly than to do something correctly.
-We can think of all the SQL queries which are potentially harmful, but the next day someone can always think another one we have not thought of.
+We can think of all the SQL queries which are potentially harmful, but the next day someone can always think of another one we have not thought of.

 ##### Whitelist Validation